chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ### Assigning Resources to Projects

-Two categories of resources exist for assignment to projects:
+Two categories of resources exist for project assignment:

 - Ingested client run and compliance nodes
 - Teams, API Tokens, Policies, and Roles created in Automate